 At the end of the day, one evil does not justify another, and victimized women are more resilient than abortionists give them credit for.
 Don’t fall for Pro-Choice activists’ faulty logic.
 Being Pro-Life is the most compassionate stance we can take and carrying a baby to term will not inevitably lead to the destruction of victimized mothers.

-This article belongs to a four-part series.
+This article belongs to a three-part series.

 -By Elise Ozanich